Is She The One?

 The grass is greener mentality is often merely an excuse to not relate to your fear and ambivalence.
 It was for me.

-Try it on that you might be scared.
-Scare of what?
+Consider that you are simply scared.
+Scared of what?
 Scared to commit.
 Scared to experience giving and receiving relative love.
+Scared of facing your own issues and demons in a committed relationship.
 Scared of what you or they might discover if you make the deep dive with another person.

-Try it on that you are ambivalent.
-In other words, part of you wants the dive deep in a committed partnership with a woman, and part of you wants to be forever free to roam the global landscape of women everywhere.
+Consider that you are ambivalent.
+In other words, part of you wants the dive deep in a committed partnership with a lover, and part of you wants to be forever free to roam the global landscape of sexy men/women everywhere.

 Let’s go back to me as an example.